bitovi/academy/src/technology-consulting/6-communication-methods.md

 - How effective have your follow-ups been in the past?
 Are there tools or methods you could adopt to improve this process?
 - Think about a meeting where action items weren’t clearly defined or followed up on.
 How did this affect the project’s progress?
 - When have you seen shared meeting notes contribute to better outcomes?
 How did the collaborative aspect help?
+- How effective are your current note-taking practices in capturing key information?
+What improvements could make your notes more actionable?
+- Think about a time when well-organized notes made a difference in a project’s outcome.
+How can you consistently take useful notes?

 ### Being a great attendee